sorcio/music-experiments/resources.rst

   * the `Equal temperament <https://en.wikipedia.org/wiki/Equal_temperament>`_
     divides the octave in 12 equal steps
-  * if we build a scale by using a 3:2 ratio, the frequencies for the octaves don't match
+  * if we build a scale by using a 3:2 ratio, the frequencies for the octaves don't match an exact 2:1 ratio
-  * the equal temperament is commonly used in classical and western music
+  * therefore, the equal temperament is now commonly used in Western music

 * Mathematics of musical notes: https://www.youtube.com/watch?v=Q-0wBlkjGQo